 We appreciate our clinic patients and are thankful they understand Massage Therapy students are not yet working as professional Massage Therapists.
 Our students are still learning and rely on patients with whom they can practice their hands-on skills as well as their therapeutic communication strategies.
 Ten minutes of every session are set aside for this communication - typically 5-minutes at the beginning and 5-minutes at the end of each session.

 Each patient will be asked to complete an session evaluation form at the end of each treatment.
 This is a crucial part of each students' training.
 When the student receives honest feedback, both positive and constructive, our students grow can practitioners.

 If a patient's physical/mental health condition(s) are beyond the scope of what a Massage Therapy student can safely address, the clinic supervisor (a Licensed Massage Therapist and Harper College Faculty member) will explain the need to refer the patient to another health care professional in the community, or perhaps to a professional massage therapist with more advanced skills than a student would be able to provide.

 Scheduling: Schedule your appointment online or call us at 847.925.6000 extension 2805.
 Online appointment scheduling online is available up to 4 weeks in advance.
 Appointment openings do fill quickly.
-If the online scheduling system does not show any openings it is likely because all the available times have been scheduled.
-In the SPRING 2021 semester all students are in their first rotation of clinic and are able to provide relaxation/wellness massage sessions.
+If the online scheduling system does not show any openings for a given day it is likely because all the available times have been scheduled.
+In the SUMMER 2021 semester all students are in their second rotation of clinic and are able to provide relaxation/wellness massage sessions as well as more advanced clinical techniques.
 Focused sessions will return in the Summer 2021 semester.

 No-shows: Unfortunately, clients who "no show" for a scheduled appointment or fail to notify us of their inability to attend their scheduled massage within 24-hours of the appointment may be denied future appointments.